McCarthy close to becoming speaker in late-night vote - NewsBreak

 The House gaveled in late in the night, giving time for last-minute negotiations and for absent Republican colleagues time to return to Washington if their votes were needed.

-McCarthy declared to reporters that he believed “we’ll have the votes to finish this once and for all.”The Hill: What McCarthy has offered in his bid for the speaker’s gavel
+McCarthy declared to reporters that he believed “we’ll have the votes to finish this once and for all.”DeWine OKs photo ID requirement, other election restrictions

 The stunning turnaround came after McCarthy agreed to many of the detractors’ demands — including the reinstatement of a longstanding House rule that would allow any single member to call a vote to oust him from office.